finagle/finch/docs/request.md

 not generally recommended, since the don't fit well into Finch's philosophy, which is based on the concepts of functional programming (programming with functions).
 Finch's idiomatic style is built on the idea that ["your server is a function"][0] and promotes using simple functions `Request => A` (i.e., `RequestReader`s) instead of overriding the request types.

+With that said, a custom request types **are deprecated since 0.8.0**.

 A common pattern (now discouraged in Finch) is to implement authorization using Finagle filters and custom request types (i.e. an `AuthRequest`).
 In Finch, the same effect may be achieved using `RequestReader[AuthorizedUser]` composed in